.png)

 Irish Produce at the Centre

 Ireland's relationship with its own larder has deepened considerably over the past two decades.
 What was once a country that exported its leading ingredients and cooked its second-tier produce domestically has become a source of serious attention from European chefs.
-The western and northwestern counties, in particular, produce lamb, beef, dairy, and wild ingredients that benchmark well against anything on the continent.
+The western and northwestern counties, in particular, produce lamb, beef, dairy, and wild ingredients that stand up well against strong European benchmarks.
 MacNean House sits directly in this supply chain.
 The tasting menu draws on the finest Irish ingredients available, and the cooking treats that sourcing as a structural commitment rather than a marketing footnote.

 For diners comparing options across the island, the broader context is useful.
 Liath in Blackrock, Terre in Castlemartyr, and Lady Helen in Thomastown all occupy a similar tier of Irish fine dining.
-MacNean House's distinction within that peer set is its location: it is the most remote of the group, which means the journey itself is part of the decision, and the cooking has to justify the travel.
-Based on the consistency of its Michelin Plate recognition across multiple consecutive years and a 4.9 Google rating from over a thousand reviews, it does.
+MacNean House's distinction within that comparable set is its location: it is the most remote of the group, which means the journey itself is part of the decision, and the cooking has to justify the travel.
+Based on a 4.9 Google rating from over a thousand reviews, it does.

 The Room and the Format